-You can draw the usual start shape, but if you want to make things even easier for you, you can just draw something similar to an asterisk or a diamond shape!
+You can draw the usual star shape.
+But if you want to make things even easier for yourself, you can just draw something similar to an asterisk or a diamond shape!

 Add some dots around it, like they’re far away stars.

 Stars tend to be bright, so you can do the same idea as with the moon: try drawing them on a dark background!

 Hearts are always easy and cute… the simplified version, of course!

 Drawing a real-life heart is very complex, and that’s not what we’re here for.
 Draw a pattern of tiny little hearts, like the ones we see in cartoons.